 Wrap Your Gifts with the Earth in Mind

 There are lots of creative ways to wrap your gifts instead of using single-use paper.
 Paper bags that you’ve collected from the grocery store or old newspapers (especially the colorful comics section) are two great options to avoid standard wrapping paper.
 Another idea is using festive cloth or even old shirts and scarves for wrapping your gifts.
-Instead of tape, you can use string made out of natural fibers like hemp.
-For gift tags, you can use the front of old holiday cards that you have saved from previous years.
-2
+Instead of tape, you can use string made out of natural fibers.
+For gift tags, you can use the front of old holiday cards that you have saved from previous years.2

 'Tis the Season for Giving Back